 CW Leonis is the second brightest extrasolar object in the sky at an infrared wavelength of 10 microns, after Eta Carinae.
 Lying in the constellation Leo at a distance of about 400 light-years, It is also the closest carbon star to Earth. in addition to its variable star designation, it is catalogued as the infrared source (IRC 10°216).

-Visually, an 18th magnitude long-period pulsating variable, CW Leo is an asymptotic giant branch (AGB) star that lies about 650 light-years away in the constellation Leo.
-A luminous giant star, with a surface temperature of 2,330 K and a radius of about 500 Rsun, it is cocooned within a shell of gas and dust in which carbon and dozens of different types of molecules have been detected.
-This shell has been formed from material lost in the form of a stellar wind that is blowing at a speed of about 14.5 km/s and carrying away about 3 × 10-5 solar masses per year.
+Visually, an 18th magnitude long-period pulsating variable, CW Leo is an asymptotic giant branch (AGB) star.
+A luminous giant star, with a surface temperature of 2,330 K and a radius of about 500 solar radii, it is cocooned within a shell of gas and dust in which carbon and dozens of different types of molecules have been detected.
+This shell has been formed from material lost in the form of a stellar wind that is blowing at a speed of about 14.5 kilometers per second and carrying away about 3 × 10-5 solar masses per year.
 CW Leo is believed to be a rare case of a protoplanetary nebula – a system in the early stages of evolving to the planetary nebula stage.

 Because CW Leonis is relatively nearby, this gives astronomers the chance to understand the interplay between the star and its surrounding, turbulent envelope.
 The complex inner structure of shells and arcs may be shaped by the star’s magnetic field.
 Detailed Hubble observations of CW Leon taken over the last two decades also show the expansion of threads of ejected material around the star.